AbdelkhalekBAROUDI/Al-Khwarizmi-HPC-Programming/day01/assignments/assignments1.md

 ### Exercise 1:

-- Implement C or Fortran version for the code below
+We implemented C version for the code below

 ```python
 do i =1 , N * i_stride , i_stride
    mean = mean + a ( i )
 end do
 ```
-- Compute the cpu time and bandwith for different stride (1 to 20) and plot the results
-- We compile the above Fortran code with all optimization and vectorization disabled (-O0) and we run it for different strides
-- We do the same thing, with (-O2) that activates some optimizations
+and we compiled it with all optimization and vectorization disabled (-O0) and we run it for different strides we did the same thing, with (-O2) that activates some optimizations.
+We computed the cpu time and bandwith for different stride (1 to 20) and ploted the results below:
-- What is the conclusion?

-- Expected output (Not necessary the same result):
 <p align="center">
   <img src="https://github.com/AbdelkhalekBAROUDI/Al-Khwarizmi-HPC-Programming/blob/caa2c79594c44f7f66e27b25d5012333b94aa509/day01/assignments/Stride_cputime.png?raw=true" alt="Sublime's custom image"/>
 </p>